hseligson1/kustomize-gitops-example/README.md

 # Applied GitOps with ArgoCD and Kustomize

 This is a sample web application that includes both a base and overlays folder with a `kustomization.yaml` file and `config-map.yaml` file, to deploy in Staging and Production environments.
-We'll explain 2 ways to deploy this application using both Kustomize and ArgoCD.
+We'll explain 2 ways to deploy this application using both Kustomize and ArgoCD to a specific environment.

 ## Prerequisites